Henry Onyekuru: Monaco

 Having failed to ever secure a work permit in the UK, Onyekuru joined AS Monaco on a permanent transfer on 12 August 2019.
 The fee was undisclosed (rumoured to be between £12-£15 million) and Onyekuru signed a five-year deal with the Ligue 1 club.

 Return to Galatasaray on loan

 On 5 January 2020, Onyekuru signed for Galatasaray, his former club, on a six-month loan with no option to buy.
 He left after his loan ended in June, making a total of twelve appearances and scoring one goal.

 On 25 January 2021, Onyekuru once again signed for Galatasaray on a six-month loan, this time with an option to buy.

 Olympiacos

 On 2 August 2021, Olympiacos announced the signing of Onyekuru for a four-year deal for an undisclosed amount.

+Al-Fayha

+On 11 August 2023, Onyekuru joined Saudi Pro League club Al-Fayha on a two-year contract.

+Gençlerbirliği

+On 23 July 2025, Onyekuru joined Süper Lig club Gençlerbirliği on a free transfer.

 International career

 Onyekuru was called up for the Super Eagles camp in May 2017.
 He made his senior debut for Nigeria in a 3–0 friendly win over Togo on 1 June 2017.

 After a strong 2018–19 club season with Galatasaray, Onyekuru was included in Nigeria's final 23-man squad for the 2019 Africa Cup of Nations in Egypt.
 He played for 12 minutes at the finals, coming on as a late substitute in their 1–2 semi-final defeat to eventual champions Algeria.

 Onyekuru was invited by the national coach as part of the squad to face Ukraine in an international friendly on the 10 of September 2019.